davebraze/david-braze/content/post/organizing-data/index.md

 Regardless of whether you use spreadsheet or database software, you should keep in mind that you (your team) will make data entry errors.
 I'm not going to talk about that here other than to say you should have a method in place for catching and fixing those mistakes.
 There are several approaches in common use (double entry, read aloud, and visual checking).
 The gold standard is double-entry.
 It takes extra time and effort, but is well worth the trouble.
 Your data are important!
 You should do everything you can to maximize its accuracy.[^3]

-## Fields/Variables (Columns)
+## Records (rows) and Variables (columns)

 Your data set has two important features.
 Its structure is the way that it is physically laid out in a file.
 Its semantics is the *meaning* of the data.
 A data set should be laid out as a table (or set of tables).
 Each table is a collection of records (rows).
 Each row is a collection of fields (AKA variables), some fields contain quantitative values (numbers) some contain qualitative values (categories or labels), some will contain other kinds of values.
 Those fields correspond to the columns of your data table.
-Each field/column contains a specific kind of data, with a specific meaning and a specific name.
+Each variable/column contains a specific kind of data, with a specific meaning and a specific name.
 For example, all dates are dates, whether a birth date or the date a test is given.
 They are the same *kind* of data, but they *mean* different things.
 Their names should give an indication of both the type and the meaning of a field (e.g., `birth.date`, `test.date`).

+Keeping your data *tidy* means that:
+  1. Each variable is a single column.
+  2. Each record is in its own row.
+  3. Each kind of thing has its own table.

 ### Kinds of Variables